-In the last decade, there has been an important breakthrough on how petroleum engineers and geoscientists obtained oil and gas reservoir rock properties.
+In the last decade, there has been an important breakthrough in how petroleum engineers and geoscientists obtained oil and gas reservoir rock properties.

-The significant benefit of this new DRP technology is now large quantity of complex reservoir parameters can be determined faster and more accurately than the traditional laboratory measurements or well testing methods.
+The significant benefit of this new DRP technology is now a large number of complex reservoir parameters can be determined faster and more accurately than the traditional laboratory measurements or well testing methods.

-Using the DRP technology to determine the rock properties, oil and gas companies can now analyse their reservoir capacity and performance more accurately and sooner during the field evaluation and development phase.
-This in turn allows them to develop and manage their reservoirs more efficiently and economically.
+Using the DRP technology to determine the rock properties, oil and gas companies can now analyze their reservoir capacity and performance more accurately and sooner during the field evaluation and development phase.
+This, in turn, allows them to develop and manage their reservoirs more efficiently and economically.

 Source – Digital Rock Physics for Fast and Accurate Special Core Analysis in Carbonates – A Chapter in New Technologies in the Oil and Gas Industry – By Mohammed Zubair Kalam